matsselen/pyolab/README.md

 ## Overview

 The point of this project is to provide a suite of python routines that gives users complete control of an IOLab system, including examples of configuring the system and acquiring data.

 The are three main folders in this archive: __CommonCode__, __Example__, and __Documentation__.
 The user code in the __Example__ folder calls the PyOLab methods in the __CommonCode__ folder, and useful notes and information is placed in the __Documentation__ folder.

 It all works, but you sholud be warned that the author is a phycisict, not a programmer, and that everyhting is still evolving.

 ## CommonCode

 This folder contains a collection of methods to allow the user to open a serial port, send commands to the IOLab hardware, and receive both status information and asynchronous data from the hardware:

-<<<<<<< Updated upstream
 * __commMethods.py__
 Communication with the IOLab hardware via the USB virtual com port.
 * __dataMethods.py__